 In an interview with John Gruen for The New York Times in 1971, Istomin spoke about his profound admiration for Bernstein as a composer, after the premiere of Mass for the inauguration of the Kennedy Center was badly received: “It has pained me to read so much adverse criticism of his Mass, which I recently heard at Kennedy Center.
 I think it’s Bernstein’s magnum opus.
 To me there isn’t an ounce of phoniness in it.
 You have his soul and beliefs and all his fantastic talent on a silver platter in this piece.
 Yes, it’s popular.
 No, it’s not eclectic.
 It’s pure Bernstein.
 Love him, love the piece.
 I do.
 There is room in my world for Stravinsky, Nono and Bernstein.
 I’m tired of seeing one of the century’s greatest talents picked and poked and maligned.
 Let’s enjoy him while we’ve got him”.

-September 26, 1962.
+1962, September 26.
 Avery Fischer Hall.
-Bach, Concerto BWV 1065 (with Leon Fleisher, Gary Graffman and William Masselos).
+Bach, Concerto for 4 keyboards BWV 1065 (with Leon Fleisher, Gary Graffman and William Masselos).
 New York Philharmonic.